 Everyone is responsible for registering themselves and by law you must register to vote or you could be fined.

 - once we've checked your details, you'll either receive a letter from us requesting more information or a letter to confirm that you're registered (submitting an application doesn't automatically mean you'll be registered, as we need to make several checks beforehand)

 - strict statutory deadlines mean you can only be added to the register if we receive your application by the required time, and we have all the information needed to process it

-- if you are not on the register of electors you may find it harder to get a loan, mortgage, finance agreement or even a mobile phone as certain credit reference agencies use the register to confirm stability of residence
+- if you're not on the register of electors, you may find it harder to get a loan, mortgage, finance agreement or even a mobile phone as certain credit reference agencies use the register to confirm stability of residence

 Who can register to vote

-You can only register to vote if you are:
+You can only register to vote if you're: